uberpixel/Documentation/docs/math/rnmath.rst

 .. cpp:function:: bool Compare(double x, double y, float delta = k::EpsilonFloat)

-	Compares the two floats against each other using the provided delta and returns true if they compare equal to each other, that is, `FastAbs(x - y) < delta` is true.
+	Compares the two doubles against each other using the provided delta and returns true if they compare equal to each other, that is, `FastAbs(x - y) < delta` is true.
 Useful to compare floating point variables against each other.